asana: pascimottanasana

 1. Take the pose as described above

-2. The supporter sits behind the performer and pushes them further into flexion in the hip joints with their hands or feet in the upper sacrum region.
+2. The supporter sits behind the performer and pushes them further into flexion in the hip joints with their hands or feet in the upper sacrum region or on the iliac crest.

 Details